.png)

 -

-Country-led frameworks, not extractive metrics
+Country-led frameworks, not extractive or imposed metrics

 -

-Anti-hierarchical, matriarchal leadership, not top-down directives
+Matriarchal, non-hierarchical leadership, not top-down control

 -

-Relational accountability, not transactional partnerships
+Relational accountability, not transactional engagement

 -